 Gwinnett County Courts

-Speak with a trusted Gwinnett County Courts lawyer in Georgia.
+Speak with a trusted Gwinnett Courts lawyer in Georgia.

-The Gwinnett County Courts are a system of courts including the Superior, Magistrate, State, Probate, Juvenile, and Recorder’s Courts.
+Courts in Gwinnett County are a system of courts including the Superior, Magistrate, State, Probate, Juvenile, and Recorder’s Courts.
 If you are fighting a criminal charge in Gwinnett County, Philip Kim Law can help.

 Author: Philip Kim, Founder, Philip Kim Law, P.C.

 Defense lawyer Philip Kim has committed his career to standing up for the accused, and protecting the rights and reputations of his valued clients.
 If you face criminal charges in Georgia, we can provide you with the skilled, effective defense representation you need.

 Published on July 26, 2019, last updated on November 29, 2021.